PromptVision-AI/llm-chatbot/README.md

    - Takes an image URL, mask URL, and text prompt
    - Uses a two-stage pipeline (Base + Refiner)
    - Returns a modified image with the specified changes

+4. **Image Captioning (Florence2)**
+   - Takes an image URL
+   - Returns a descriptive caption of the image content
+   - Powered by a custom Florence2 API ([GitHub](https://github.com/PromptVision-AI/florence_api))

+5. **OCR**
+   - Takes an image URL
+   - Returns extracted text from the image
+   - Useful for reading signs, documents, and other text in images

+6. **Black & White Conversion**
+   - Takes an image URL
+   - Returns a black and white version of the image
+   - Simple but effective image transformation

 ## 🚀 Setup